-We based our target date fund on Vanguard’s Target Retirement 2050 (VFIFX), which carries a 0.15% expense ratio.
+We based our target date fund on Vanguard’s Target Retirement 2050 (VFIFX), which carried a 0.15% expense ratio at the time of the calculation.
 Vanguard has waved its commissions, so you can buy into those funds with $0 trades.

 For the calculation of working with a full-service financial advisor, we assumed we’d pay 1.25% in annual fees and expense ratios.
 (The price range for full-service advisors varies more than the self-directed and robo-advisor investment categories, but 1.25% is a reasonable number.)